Adaptive Unit Hunt

 Hunter Requirements:

-• All adaptive unit cow hunters will be required to attend an in-person or virtual one-hour moose pre-hunt briefing and will be provided with adaptive hunt program details, expectations, maps, ovary removal instruction, and bull/cow/calf differentiation and identification, in addition to proper care of meat.
+All permit holders who are participating in the adaptive unit moose hunt are required to watch the online pre-hunt briefing video series that covers the adaptive hunt program details, expectations, maps, ovary removal requirements, and bull/cow/calf differentiation and identification, in addition to proper care of meat.

-• The adaptive unit is entirely within the North Maine Woods and hunters will be required to cover their own day use/overnight fees.
+The adaptive unit is entirely within the North Maine Woods and hunters are required to cover their own day use/overnight fees.

-• Hunters will be required to stop, register moose, and provide biological data at designated field check stations within the adaptive hunt area at key entry/egress points.
+Hunters are required to stop and register moose and provide biological data at designated field check stations within the adaptive hunt area at key entry/egress points.

 Back to top